Cosmos (2019 film): Production

 The film was made in Birmingham, England.
 Pre-production started in 2013 followed by principal photography in 2015.
 The film took five years to make and was shot on the Blackmagic Pocket Cinema Camera 1080p.
 Other than the soundtrack, the Weavers handled the majority of post-production duties themselves.
 It is their feature film debut.

 Release

-A trailer was released on November 12, 2018.
-The film had a theatrical and on demand release on November 8, 2019.
+A trailer was released on 12 November 2018.
+The film had a theatrical and on demand release on 8 November 2019.
 It was distributed by Gravitas Ventures.

+The film has only been released as region 1 on DVD and Blu-Ray due to Gravitas Ventures not owning the world rights for the film.

 Reception

 A review at HorrorBuzz compared the film to Close Encounters of the Third Kind and Arrival, calling it a "must see."
 Philip Henry at Movie Burner Entertainment claimed the script had imperfections but that they did not deter from it being compelling.
 Pedram Türkoğlu compared it to Contact, dealing with radio wave detection.
 Skyline Indie Film Festival recommended the film.